epfl-nlp/kogito/docs/userguide.rst

    from kogito.core.relation import KnowledgeRelation, register_relation

    def x_wishes_verbalizer(head, **kwargs):
+      # index will be passed from the model
+      # so that we can enumerate samples which helps with inference
       index = kwargs.get("index")
       index_txt = f"{index}" if index is not None else ""
       return f"Situation {index_txt}: {head}\Wishes: As a result, PersonX wishes"